wp-plugins/imagemeta/readme.txt

 * A quick reference thumbnail is presented in-line to popup individual images for review.
 * An edit link is provided beside each image to fine-tune editing, using traditional wordpress administration.
 * Missing images are highlighted and an additional delete button is provided for safe/quick file grooming.
+* Quick-edit dropdowns are provided to open/edit posts where images are attached, or embedded into the post content.

 == Installation ==